almic/zombie-game/README.md

 # ANGRY TODOS

 - [ ] Make recoil rotation origin marker work
+- [ ] Make bolt rifle scope have input for magnification and focus, also compute magnifications so they are accurate.
+And reticle setting if bullet wind/ drop is added.
 - [ ] Make second rifle reload out animation that doesn't charge, to keep a live round chambered.
 - [ ] Add procedural weapon sway, standing, walking, jumping, added on top of